yuanjaso/sportcred/doc/sprint4/PB.md

 ### Epic

-As a sports fan, I want to be able to make some picks and predictions for how the season will go so that I can raise my ACS score and show others my credibility
+As a user, I want to be able to make a variety of picks and predictions regarding multiple areas of the sport

-### Acceptance Criteria

-When in picks and predictions, I should be able to see a list of events that will happen in the future.

-When choosing what to pick, I want to be able to make predictions on match outcomes, MVPs, and rookie of the year

-When an outcome is finalized, my ACS score should automatically raise if I am correct.

 **Priority** Lowest | **Estimate** 8